sanufrahiman/Credit-Card-Fraud-Detection/README (2).md

 F1 Score: the weighted average of precision and recall.

 Area Under ROC Curve (AUC-ROC): AUC-ROC represents the likelihood of your model distinguishing observations from two classes.
-In other words, if you randomly select one observation from each class, what’s the probability that your model will be able to “rank” them correctly?

 Used SMOTE + Deep Neural Network to solve this.
 Obtained the following scores: